Wendy Lam, BSc. (Pharm), MD, FRCPC

 She is Director of the Society of Hematology and Oncology of BC at British Columbia Medical Association

-Clinical Associate Professor, University of British Columbia
+Associate Professor, Department of Radiology, Faculty of Medicine, University of British Columbia

 Clinical Associate Professor